communications-mining

 The Explore page has various training modes, and this phase focuses primarily on three of them:

-'Shuffle' - shows a random selection of messages for users to label.
+'Shuffle' - shows a random selection of messages for users to annotate.
 It's vital to complete a significant chunk of training in Shuffle, in order to create a training set of examples that is representative of the wider dataset.

 'Teach' (for unreviewed messages) - as soon as the platform is making some reasonable predictions for a label, you can improve its' ability to predict the label for more varied examples by reviewing messages in the default Teach mode (which is for unreviewed messages).
 This will show you messages where the platform is unsure whether the selected label applies or not.